-Heart disease often looks and feels very different in men and women.
+Heart disease symptoms can look and feel very different in men and women.

-Although many women will have the classic crushing chest pain, which is often thought of as the hallmark sign of a heart attack, at least one-third of women will have atypical symptoms or no symptoms at all.
-Tragically, heart attack or sudden cardiac death can be the first symptom of CAD in younger women.
+Although many women will have the classic crushing central chest pain, which is often thought of as the hallmark sign of a heart attack, women often experience three or more additional symptoms when they have a heart attack.
+Tragically, heart attack or sudden cardiac death can be the first symptom of coronary artery disease in women, especially younger women.

-Every 90 seconds in the United States, a woman suffers a heart attack.
+Every 90 seconds in the United States a woman suffers a heart attack, according to the Centers of Disease Control and Prevention.
 Keep in mind that that sudden, crushing chest pain, or pressure or tightness aren't the only signs of a heart attack.

-If you have a nagging feeling something is wrong, play it safe and call 911 right away.
-Let the health experts decide if you are having a heart attack.
+If you have a worrisome feeling something is wrong, play it safe and call 911 right away.
+Let the health experts decide if you are having a heart attack or on the verge of a heart attack.
 Treatment is most effective if it's given within one hour of a heart attack starting.